 About the Author

-That comment sparked something in me.
+It was like a lightbulb went off.
 I started writing every day and I haven’t stopped since.
-I pursued a BA in English with an emphasis in Creative Writing at Loyola University Chicago, followed by an MFA in Creative Nonfiction from Northwestern University.
+I pursued a BA in English with an emphasis in Creative Writing at Loyola University Chicago, where a wonderful professor and mentor introduced me to the creative nonfiction genre.

 While taking classes at Northwestern, I picked up a ghost writing gig that resulted in a published book.
 Although I loved working on the project, I knew I needed something steadier (and let’s face it, with better pay) to support myself.
+I decided to pursue a career in technical writing and am proud to make a living as a professional writer.

 Headshots by Monochrome Photo Studios.